dgoffredo/chat/model.md

 );

 -- UserProfileFieldSpecs is actually not volatile, and cannot be deduced from -- the transition ledger.
-Instead, it's a sort of "type definition."
+Instead, it's a sort of type definition.
 It can -- be thought of as part of the database schema. create table UserProfileFieldSpecs(
     fieldID text primary key not null,